williammlekush/networked-media-final/README.md

-# networked-media-final
+# Digital Keepsake

-repository for my networked media final
+The final project for my Networked Media class at NYU IMA.